Advisory Council on Quality Care at the End of Life

 you have any questions or would like to attend the Council's

-The next meeting of the State Advisory Council on Quality Care at the End of Life will take place on January 30, 2014 from 10 am to 12 noon at the Department of Aging, 301 West Preston Street, Room 1007, Baltimore, Maryland 21201.
+The next meeting of the State Advisory Council on Quality Care at the End of Life will be held on September 18, 2014, from 10 am to 12 noon, at the Department of Aging, 301 West Preston Street, Room 1007.